Who We Are:

 Why We Do It:

-In the U.S. Northeast, there are more than half a million miles of rivers and streams with more than 200,000 barriers impacting more than just fish and wildlife.
+In the U.S. North Atlantic-Appalachian Region, there are more than half a million miles of rivers and streams with more than 200,000 barriers impacting more than just fish and wildlife.
 Hurricanes and other intense storms have highlighted the risks to human safety and property posed by aging infrastructure, when dams and culverts fail because they cannot handle floodwaters from storms.
 Healthy river systems not only benefit fish and wildlife, they are essential to the health and livelihood of every American, providing clean drinking water, recreational and commercial fishing opportunities, and jobs in related industries.